vfonic/airtable_sync/README.md

 ```

 Please note that this _does not_ create the AirTable table.
 You need to already have it or create it manually.

-### Create AirTable tables

-As mentioned above, you need to create the AirTable tables yourself.

 ### Set `airtable_base_id`